Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

-\item Complex event processing (CEP): CEP identifies complex event patterns in real-time data streams from multiple sources using predefined logic rules to detect specific event sequences indicating certain conditions\footnote{For instance, CEP can be used in a manufacturing plant to detect a sequence of events that occur before a machine breaks down by monitoring, e.g., changes in pressure, temperature, and vibration, and thus triggering an alert for maintenance.}.
-However, large IoT deployments pose a challenge for CEP in performing sequence matching over raw data due to unexpected events or outliers not covered by predefined rules, motivating the use of ML-based CEP.
+In addition, TinyML may jointly ensure EE and the QoS of the data transmitted by an IoT device with multiple radio access technologies (RATs) by enabling a proper RAT selection.
+This can be implemented by considering situational characteristics, such as the available energy on the device and the size/urgency level of data to be transmitted \cite{9166461}.
+Also, TinyML may support complex event processing (CEP), which aims to identify complex event patterns in real-time data streams from multiple sources using predefined logic rules.\footnote{For instance, CEP can be used in a manufacturing plant to detect a sequence of events that occur before a machine breaks down by monitoring, e.g., changes in pressure, temperature, and vibration, and thus triggering an alert for maintenance.} Note that large IoT deployments pose a challenge for CEP in performing sequence matching over raw data due to unexpected events or outliers not covered by predefined rules, motivating the use of ML-based CEP.
 Nowadays, the data privacy and latency issues faced by centralized IoT are empowering the idea of performing ML-based on-device CEP in IoT.
-Interestingly, authors in \cite{ren2021synergy} designed a framework that puts together TinyML and CEP for machine safety monitoring in a distributed IoT network.
+Interestingly, the authors in \cite{ren2021synergy} designed a framework that puts together TinyML and CEP for machine safety monitoring in a distributed IoT network.

-\item Object detection running in EH IoT devices: Data privacy and latency requirements in various object detection applications, such as intelligent video surveillance and number-plate recognition, are encouraging the idea of on-device processing in IoT.
-While performing data analysis over the captured image data and making a decision from it requires an ML algorithm; TinyML makes implementing an ML algorithm on a resource-constrained IoT device possible.
-Meanwhile, \cite{Sabovic.2023} has used TinyML to detect a person over a battery-less IoT device.
-Although owing to the dynamic nature of the EH environment, the following aspects must be taken into account for performing on-device processing: i) the available energy on a device, ii) the total time required for performing the task, iii) energy still needed to be collected to complete the task, and iv) the deadline to complete the task.
-The study in \cite{Sabovic.2023} also suggests the combination of TinyML and battery-less IoT devices for applications where devices generally require a long lifetime and are hard to reach.
+Object detection running in EH IoT devices constitutes another application opportunity for TinyML.
+Indeed, data privacy and latency requirements in various object detection applications, such as intelligent video surveillance and number-plate recognition, are encouraging the idea of on-device processing in IoT, thus calling for efficient TinyML implementations.
+Due to the dynamic nature of the EH environment, on-device processing must be aware of the available energy on the device, and also of the time, energy that must be collected, and the deadline to complete a task.
+Interestingly, TinyML is used in \cite{Sabovic.2023} to detect a person over a battery-less IoT device.
+This study also suggests the use of TinyML for applications where battery-less devices require a long lifetime and are difficult to reach.